• Skip to primary navigation

 Easy Spaghetti Bolognese Recipe

-I love this recipe because it’s easy to put together, I have most of the ingredients in my pantry, and my entire family loves it.
-One meal for everyone, where I don’t get any complaints!
+This recipe is easy to put together, you probably have most of the ingredients on hand, and everyone loves it, so you don’t get any complaints!

-It might seem like the recipe itself has a lot of ingredients… but most are seasonings.
 You’ll need a little wine for the recipe, so either feel free to pop open a bottle and have a glass while you cook… or use that half a glass leftover from a dinner party.
-The wine builds the body of the recipe and it cooks off -so it’s totally safe for the kids to eat.
+If you must omit the wine, know that the sauce will be fantastic but missing “something”.

 a kid slurping spaghetti bolognese from a bowl